What Are Genetically Modified Organisms (GMOs)?

-Identifying precisely how much food in the U.S. contains GMOs is difficult, but the U.S. Food and Drug Administration states that more than 90 percent of all soybeans and sugar beets planted in the U.S. are genetically engineered, and that number is close to 90 percent for corn.
+Identifying precisely how much food in the U.S. contains GMOs is difficult, but the FDA states that more than 90 percent of all soybeans and sugar beets planted in the U.S. are genetically engineered, and that number is close to 90 percent for corn.
 Those crops are the foundation for ingredients such as oils, sweeteners, and more that are used in many of the products sold on store shelves.
 Other GMO crops approved in the U.S., as of 2018, include cotton, canola, alfalfa, papaya, squash, apples, potatoes, and salmon.

 The World Health Organization (WHO) states that GMOs currently available are no more likely to cause health problems than traditional foods, but it also states that foods need to be assessed on a case-by-case basis.
-In the U.S., GMOs are regulated by the FDA, the USDA, and the Environmental Protection Agency.
-The main concerns of critics of GMOs are allergic reactions, the possibility of transferred genes in foods entering human cells and having a negative effect, and the possibility of outcrossing, which is when genes from GMOs find their way into conventional crops.
+In the U.S., GMOs are regulated by the FDA, the USDA, and the Environmental Protection Agency (EPA).
+The main concerns of GMO critics are allergic reactions, the possibility of transferred genes in foods entering human cells and having a negative effect, and the possibility of outcrossing, which is when genes from GMOs find their way into conventional crops.

 According to WHO, no allergic effects have been found in GMOs on the market, and the possibility of gene transfers and outcrossing are low, though precautions are encouraged.

 Another controversy surrounding GMOs involves their impact on the environment.
 One Green Planet cites the impact of Bt crops on nontarget species as a potential problem.
-For example, bees are not considered to be a pest, but it's possible Bt crops still could cause harm to bee populations, which in turn could create a domino effect leading to pollination being inhibited.
+For example, bees are not considered to be a pest, but Bt crops still possibly cause harm to bee populations, which in turn could create a domino effect leading to pollination being inhibited.
 Butterflies and birds are examples also cited as nontarget species that could be impacted.
-Additionally, pests that are targeted are likely to eventually become resistant to the negative effects Bt crops might have on them, leading to an endless cycle of crops being altered further followed again by further resistance from pests, etc.
+Additionally, pests that are targeted are likely to eventually become resistant to the negative effects Bt crops might have on them, leading to an endless cycle of crops being altered further, followed again by further resistance from pests, and so on.

 Congress passed a law in 2016 to make it mandatory for GMO foods to be labeled as such, but implementation of the law has been delayed.
 A public comment period was scheduled to continue through summer 2018 before establishing final standards for labeling.
 Among the topics being debated is the language to be used on the labels and what percentage of GMO ingredients a product must contain for a label to be mandatory.